 How To Calculate ARPU For A SaaS Business?

 Let’s consider an example to understand the ARPU calculation of a SaaS business.
-Suppose ‘Zootin’ is a cloud-based customer relationship management (CRM) software that helps businesses in generating and tracking leads.
-It wants to calculate the ARPU for the month of December 2021.
+Suppose ‘Zootin’ is a cloud-based customer relationship management (CRM) software that helps businesses generate and track leads.
+It wants to calculate the ARPU for December 2021.
 The following are the key revenue metrics of ‘Zootin’ for December 2021.